RevolutionAnalytics/RHadoop/rmr2/docs/new-in-this-release.md

 ## Compatibility

-Works with CDH3, CDH4 and Apache 1.0.4.
+Works with CDH3, CDH4, Apache 1.0.4 and MapR 2.0.1.
 See [Compatibility](compatibility.md)

 ## Fixes
 * Fixed `rmr.sample`.
 The function in 2.0 was broken due to a commit mishap.